-To investigate the impact of the \CodeIn{decompose} primitive, we compare it against the default heuristics for reshaping machine spaces from \Cref{alg:chapel}.
-We evaluate the end-to-end performance of both mappers on stencil-pattern applications, which are a dominant communication pattern in image processing and scientific computing.
-Each point in the iteration space updates its value based on its nearest neighbors, making these applications highly sensitive to how computations are partitioned and mapped.
-As a result, demonstrating effectiveness on stencil applications provides strong evidence of the practical benefits of \CodeIn{decompose} for reducing communication in widely used computational workloads.
+To evaluate the impact of the \CodeIn{decompose} primitive, we compare it with the default machine space reshaping heuristic from \Cref{alg:chapel} (see supplementary material).
+We measure end-to-end performance on stencil applications, which are common in image processing and scientific computing, where each point updates based on its neighbors.
+As these applications are sensitive to data partitioning and mapping, the results provide strong evidence of \CodeIn{decompose} improving communication efficiency in practical workloads.

-To ensure a fair comparison, we systematically vary the 2D stencil parameters as shown in \Cref{tab:exp:sweep}.
-We test six aspect ratios from $1:1$ to $1:32$, reflecting shapes commonly seen in scientific simulations (e.g., liquid films~\cite{nave2010direct}, shock tubes~\cite{wong2019high}).
-As discussed in \Cref{subsec:decompose:comparison}, \Cref{alg:chapel} can lead to suboptimal results.
-We also vary the iteration space per node across five sizes ($10^6$ to $4 \times 10^8$) to capture different communication-to-computation ratios, and scale the number of GPUs from 4 to 128 in powers of two.
+To ensure a fair comparison, we systematically vary the 2D stencil parameters.
+We test six aspect ratios ($1:1$, $1:2$, $1:4$, $1:8$, $1:16$, $1:32$), representative of shapes typical in scientific simulations (e.g., liquid films~\cite{nave2010direct}, shock tubes~\cite{wong2019high}).
+We also vary the task space size per node across five scales ($10^6$, $10^7$, $10^8$, $2{\times}10^8$, $4{\times}10^8$) for different communication-to-computation ratios, and scale the number of GPUs from 4 to 128 in powers of two.
 In total, we evaluate 180 configurations.

-We report the percentage improvement, with the distribution shown in \Cref{fig:distributionimprov}, ranging from 0\% to \improvemax{}.
-The geometric mean improvement is \improveavg{}.
-We also plot the geometric mean improvement across varying values of each parameter.
-In \Cref{fig:aspectimprov}, the y-axis shows the geometric mean improvement percentage, and the x-axis shows the iteration space aspect ratio.
-As the ratio increases from $1:1$ to $1:32$, the improvement rises from 7\% to 27\%, highlighting the growing advantage of mappers using the \CodeIn{decompose} primitive.
-This trend is expected, as \Cref{alg:chapel} evenly splits processors—a strategy that performs well when the iteration space is nearly square.
+We report percentage improvements in \Cref{fig:distributionimprov}, ranging from 0\% to \improvemax{}, with a geometric mean of \improveavg{}. \Cref{fig:aspectimprov} plots the geometric mean improvement against the task space aspect ratio.
+As the ratio increases from $1:1$ to $1:32$, the improvement rises from 7\% to 27\%, showing the growing benefit of using the \CodeIn{decompose} primitive.
+This trend is expected since \Cref{alg:chapel} evenly splits processors, which works best when the task space is nearly square.